-The Centre for Urban Design promotes a best practice green infrastructure approach within which there is a strong objective for greening corridors and preserving valued landscapes.
+The Urban Design Roads and Waterways team promotes a best practice green infrastructure approach within which there is a strong objective for greening corridors and preserving valued landscapes.
 Its water sensitive urban design guideline sets down best practice storm water treatment using natural vegetated means.
 A compendium Transport landscape guideline sets down principles and guidelines for the landscape design and management of the NSW state road network and other transport assets.